Availability

 Slot length and increments

-The meeting duration is set under the Booking tab.
-The increment (how slots are offered to guests, every 15, 30, 45, or 60 minutes) is under Availability.
+The meeting duration and the increment (how slots are offered to guests, every 15, 30, 45, or 60 minutes) are both set under the Schedule tab, below the weekly calendar.
 A 30-minute meeting with a 15-minute increment offers slots at 9:00, 9:15, 9:30, and so on.

 Buffer between meetings